 - Use your jigsaw to cut out the space you just marked on your ceiling.
-Remember to wear safety goggles and a respirator!
+Remember to wear safety goggles and a mask!

-- Before placing the fan in the hole, attach a 90-degree duct elbow to the appropriate outlet port using foil duct tape.
+- Before placing the bathroom vent fan in the hole, attach a 90-degree duct elbow to the appropriate outlet port using foil duct tape.

 - Insert a cable connector through the knockout hole on the side of the fan's housing, then slide the supporting metal brackets into place.